Meetings are a way of sharing, within a group of individuals, some knowledge about a subject or a problem and of making decisions collectively.

 - Agenda: The agenda delineates the work schedule into well-formulated subjects.
 It is necessary to set correct time frames for the various agenda items.

 Date and reservation of the room

 Depending on the number of participants, it is necessary to find a free conference room on a date when the participants are available.
-The school vacation periods, in particular, should be avoided to the extent possible.
+It is better to avoid the school vacation periods when possible.

-The date of the meeting must be set at least 15 days in advance, in order to allow invitations and notices to be sent to the participant within a decent time frame.
+The date of the meeting must be set in advance (at least 15 days sounds good), in order to allow invitations and notices to be sent to the participant within a decent time frame.

 - Presence of computers and audiovisual equipment (video projector).